-The Montana Behavioral Initiative (MBI)-MBI uses a positive response to intervention framework that provides a three-tiered continuum of support and a problem-solving process to assist schools in meeting the needs of and effectively educating all students.
-Each school is provided with an MBI consultant to facilitate the MBI implementation process with the schools http://opi.mt.gov/Educators/Teaching-Learning/Special-Education/Montana-Behavioral-Initiative-MBI
+The Montana Behavioral Initiative (MBI) - MBI uses a positive response to intervention framework that provides a three-tiered continuum of support and a problem-solving process to assist schools in meeting the needs of and effectively educating all students.
+Each school is provided with an MBI consultant to facilitate the MBI implementation process with the schools and to assist in gathering data.

 Another facet of the MBI program is the MBI Summer Institute held each June.
 This week-long training is available to all Montana school staff and provides over 300 sessions on topics ranging from bullying and harassment, to healthy nutrition; student mental health; discipline; and training for school resource officers.
 Each year the Summer Institute attracts over 1,200 participants.
 Schools participating in the MBI program have many tools available to help them address concerns that exist regarding the school climate.
 One of the tools available is a student survey that provides a snapshot look at student attitudes, concerns, and aspirations related to the climate of the school.
 The school teams are provided professional development on how to use these tools effectively to engage the student population in problem-solving.

-Other tools that are made available by the state education agency (SEA) include behavior screeners, model policies, bullying prevention toolkit, health and safety curriculum materials, suicide prevention training and protocols, Youth Risk Behavior Survey, and school specialists for specific supports.
+Other tools that are made available by the state education agency (SEA) include: behavior screeners, model policies, bullying prevention toolkit, health and safety curriculum materials, suicide prevention training and protocols, Youth Risk Behavior Survey, and school specialists for specific supports.